pharo-open-documentation/pharo-wiki/General/CoolSnippets.md

 ## Find dependencies on a package

-In Pharo it is easilly possible to find the dependencies of one package through the `Dependency Analyzer`, but there is not tool to browse the dependencies *on* one package.
+In Pharo it is easy to find the dependencies of one package through the `Dependency Analyzer`, but there is not tool to browse the dependencies *on* a single package.

 It is possible to do it programatically via this snippet: